Wavegoodvybe2929/autism-buddy-planner/README.md

 > **Creating technology that adapts to autism spectrum needs, not the other way around.**

-A React/TypeScript web and desktop application designed to provide autism-friendly daily routine management through visual, structured, and calming interfaces.
+A **production-ready** React/TypeScript web and desktop application designed to provide autism-friendly daily routine management through visual, structured, and calming interfaces.
 Built with accessibility-first principles and neurodiversity-affirming design.

+**🎉 Status: Production Ready** - All core features complete with desktop app distribution ready.

 ## 🎯 Project Mission